Andre Cushing III

 Andre E. Cushing III (born 1958/59) is an American politician from Maine.
 Cushing is a Republican Currently he is one of three County Commissioners for Penobscot county, representing 20 communities in So.
 Penobscot's District 2.
-He served three termsState Senator from Maine's 10th (formerly 33rd before 2013 redistricting plan) Senate District, representing Carmel, Corinna, Corinth, Dixmont, Etna, Exeter, Hudson, Glenburn, Hampden, Kenduskeag, Levant, Newburgh, Newport, Plymouth, and Stetson Maine and his residence in Hampden.
+He served three terms as a State Senator from Maine's 10th (formerly 33rd before 2013 redistricting plan) Senate District, representing Carmel, Corinna, Corinth, Dixmont, Etna, Exeter, Hudson, Glenburn, Hampden, Kenduskeag, Levant, Newburgh, Newport, Plymouth, and Stetson Maine and his residence in Hampden.

 He was first elected to the House of Representatives in 2008 and was re-elected in 2010.
 He was elected to the Maine Senate in 2012 and re-elected in 2014 and 2016.
 He served on the Hampden Town Council from 2007 through 2012 and was deputy mayor of the town from 2010 through 2012.

 After the Republicans took over the Maine House of Representatives in 2010, Cushing was named the Assistant Majority Leader for the 125th Maine Legislature (2010–2012).
 He was chosen to serve as Assistant Majority Leader of the Maine Senate for the 127th Legislature and was re-elected to this position in the 128th Legislature.

 In 2010, he was named chair of the Elections Committee and House Chair of the Select Committee on Joint Rules.

-In 2009l, during his first term, he was appointed as the lead member of the joint Committee on Labor.
+In 2009, during his first term, he was appointed as the lead member of the joint Committee on Labor.
 In 2011, he was temporarily appointed to the Joint Standing Committee on Labor, Commerce, Research and Economic Development (this was to fill an open position).

 In 2013, he was reappointed to this committee as the Senate lead and he was again reappointed in the 127th Legislature.
 He also was appointed to the decennial Commission on Apportionment to work on redistricting of House, Senate and County Commissioner districts.
 Cushing served on the Senate Rules Committee and the Senate Elections Committee, which oversaw the contested election in Senate District 25.
 In the 128th Legislature, he was appointed to the Joint Committees on Taxation and also Energy, Utilities and Technology.
 He also served on the Joint Committee on Rules.
 In 2014, he was appointed to the Maine Canadian Commission to interact with the Canadian provinces and in December 2016 he led the New England legislative delegation to the Republic of China (Taiwan).